 Shopify’s built-in features are enough to set up a beautiful and wholly operating online store.
 It includes website and blog, abandoned cart recovery, discount codes, unlimited products, and over 100 payment options.

 On the other hand, with WooCommerce, you get “unrestricted customization,” as already mentioned, which allows you to edit absolutely everything on your site.
-Built-In blogging is another crucial feature you get, as well as one-click refund option for your customers, which they will very much appreciate.
+Built-In blogging is another crucial feature you get, as well as a one-click refund option for your customers, which they will very much appreciate.
 You will still have all 100 payment options available, too.

 When it comes to SEO and the ability of your visitors to find your store, it is a tie between the platforms, but for different reasons.
 Both of them will make sure that your products are visible to the right people.
 While with WooCommerce you can put Yoast SEO to good use, and dig deep to handle all the meta descriptions that tell Google what you are all about, Shopify’s dedicated servers, on the other hand, provide speed.
 SSL certificates that you get with Shopify add a level of security which Google will reward with a high ranking.
 As before, it is the question of how much control you want to have.